spl1ce/sentryware/README.md

 # sentryware
-The ultime spyware for educational porpuses
+The ultime spyware for educational porpuses.